 Our overall approach is based on the assumption that indexing of physiological, behavioral and topological (PBT) “meso-patterns” provides objective and quantitative measurements of individual and disease-related features as well as response to treatments.
 The concept itself stems from and relies on mathematical frameworks yielding macroscopic characterizations of physical systems based on their microscopic properties.
 Such an approach has been used many times in various scientific disciplines.
 In our approach, the molecular level is represented by tiny changes in PBT readings that we map onto a Hurst index or Hausdorff-Besicovitch dimension that can be thought of as a macroscopic system parameter.

 Artificial Intelligence and Predictability

-At least some of the indices considered such as, e.g., heart and breathing rate are unique for each individual.
+At least some of the indices considered such as, e.g., heart and respiratory rates are unique for each individual.
 We assume that this observation would also apply to the other proposed indices given their stochastic nature.
-This means that a collection of complexity indices can provide aggregated characterization of factorized groups of patients.
+This means that a collection of complex indices can provide aggregated characterization of factorized groups of patients.
 This leads to “fingerprinting”, i.e. characterization of an individual.
-Consequently, the correlation be-tween factorized groups and indexing of their responses to treatment provide the basis for personalized medicine.
-Ultimately, we are able to index individual behaviour in humans, using a behavioural vector to brain connectivity.
+Consequently, the correlation between factorized groups and indexing of their responses to treatment provide the basis for personalized medicine.
+Ultimately, we are able to index individual behavior in humans, using a behavioral vector to brain connectivity.